 Now, the other example I want to look at briefly is the nation of Israel, the history of Israel.
 The prophecies of Israel in the Bible are far too numerous to list.
 Suffice it to say that the Bible has accurately predicted the course of Israel’s history for the past 3,500 years, and here are seven specific aspects of Israel’s history; all of which were predicted in the Bible:

-First, Israel’s conquest of the land of Canaan.
+- Israel’s conquest of the land of Canaan.

-Second, the destruction of both the first and the second temple.
+- The destruction of both the first and the second temple.

-Third, Israel’s exile in Babylon and their return from Babylon.
+- Israel’s exile in Babylon and their return from Babylon.

-Fourth, their subsequent dispersal as exiles among all nations.
+- Their subsequent dispersal as exiles among all nations.

-Fifth, their persecutions and sufferings during their dispersal.
+- Their persecutions and sufferings during their dispersal.

-Sixth, the preservation of a remnant in spite of all attempts to destroy them.
+- The preservation of a remnant in spite of all attempts to destroy them.

-Seventh, their regathering from all nations to a restored state in the land of Israel.
+- Their regathering from all nations to a restored state in the land of Israel.

 The predictions of the Bible concerning Israel and Jesus are only two out of many examples of predictions made by the Bible thousands of years ago that have been and are still being accurately fulfilled in every detail.
 In the light of the Bible’s proven record of correct predictions, it is both logical and practical to examine other important predictions of the Bible which relate to events that are still in the future.
 This is what I’ll be doing in this series of talks on “Facing the Future.”
 Remember, if we study and obey the Bible, we do not need to walk in darkness.